 How insurance claims are paid

-If your property becomes damaged and is in need of repair, the insurer will usually arrange the repairs directly.
-They will often have their own preference of tradespeople that they use on a regular basis, saving you time on finding someone to repair the damage.
+If you are required to make a claim for the buildings side of the policy, the likelihood is the claim will be settled directly by the insurer, they will often have their own preference of tradespeople that they use on a regular basis, saving you time on finding someone to repair the damage.
 However, you can recommend a local tradesman if you would prefer this.

-If the contents of your property are damaged, the insurer will either pay out the full cost of the replacement (less any excess) or pay for the repairs.
+If the contents of your property are damaged, the insurer will either:

-Notifying your insurer as soon as you can after any damage or loss will make the process easier to complete.
-Making sure you give them as much information as you can will also help the process.
-You may be asked to supply photos of the damage or a police report if something was stolen.
+Notifying your insurer as soon as you can after any damage or loss will make the process easier to complete, remember to get a crime number in cases of theft and provide as much information as possible.

 To get more information or to speak to our expert team contact us on